vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/01_Intro/03_FOREWORD.md

 should unhesitatingly attribute them rather to an imperfect comprehension of truth than to any conscious desire of misrepresenting
 Mr. Tilak's opponents.
-Mr. Tilak's great- ness is so immense and self-evident that it stands in no need of any exggeration or misrepresentation.
+Mr. Tilak's great###ness is so immense and self-evident that it stands in no need of any exggeration or misrepresentation.